DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Architecture Details

 At each layer, for every pair of nodes in the graph, we construct messages using tensor products of the current node features with the spherical harmonic representations of the edge vector.
 The weights of this tensor product are computed based on the edge embeddings and the \emph{scalar} features---denoted $\mathbf{h}^0_a$---of the outgoing and incoming nodes.
 The messages are then aggregated at each node and used to update the current node features.
 For every node $a$ of type $t_a$:

 Here, $t$ indicates an arbitrary node type, $\mathcal{N}_a^{(t)} = \{b \mid (a,b) \in \mathcal{E}_{t_a t}\}$ the neighbors of $a$ of type $t$, $Y$ are the spherical harmonics up to $\ell=2$, and $\textsc{BN}$ the (equivariant) batch normalisation.
 The orders of the output are restricted to a maximum of $\ell=1$.
 All learnable weights are contained in $\Psi$, a dictionary of MLPs, which uses different sets of weights for different edge types (as an ordered pair so four types for the score model and nine for the confidence) and different rotational orders.
+Convolutional layers simultaneously operate with different sets of weights for different connection types (so 9 sets of weights for the confidence model and 4 for the score at every layer) and generate scalar and vector representations for each node.